 With the new year, we are treated with New Year’s resolutions which invariably fail.
 Some research claims that only 8% of people stick with their resolutions, which if given those odds in almost any other scenario, we’d be mortified by the failure rate.
 Instead of resolutions, I’m going to suggest an anti-resolution.
-Perhaps, a shift in mindset, instead of a defined goal is what is needed, so for my first post of 2015, I’m going to indulge you with a bit of philosophizing.
+Perhaps, a shift in mindset, instead of a defined goal is what is needed, so for my first post of the year, I’m going to indulge you with a bit of philosophizing.

 One of my favorite quotes from Baseball’s “Moneyball” guru Billy Beane is: